NCATSTranslator/TranslatorTechnicalDocumentation/docs/architecture/index.md

 user intent such as caffeine (an adjuvant included in certain pain medication).
 Also included among Translator answers to the example query are answers such as naltrexone, an opioid antagonist, which may not be expected by users.
-In support of naltrexone, Translator provided evidence and provenance indicating that naltrexone indeed may be used to treat chronic pain, as highlighted below.
+In support of naltrexone, Translator provided evidence and provenance indicating that naltrexone indeed may be used to treat chronic pain, as highlighted below in a screenshot from an experimental UI.
 Translator evidence and provenance included ranked answers with scores, primary and secondary knowledge sources behind any assertions, PubMedCentral or PubMed identifiers, and links to abstracts, etc.

 This sort of serendipitous discovery, or unexpected insight, represents the type of scientific discovery that